dej0y/Extended-Kalman-Filter-GroundBot/README.md

    cd Extended-Kalman-Filter-GroundBot
    ```

-2. Ensure you have Python 3.10.12 installed.
-No additional libraries are required beyond the standard library.

-3. Place your input file (e.g., `Input.txt`) in the Data directory.
+2. Place your input file (e.g., `Input.txt`) in the Data directory.

-4. Run the program:
+3. Run the program:
    ```bash
    python3 main.py
    ```

-5. The output will be saved in a file named `results.txt`.
+4. The output will be saved in a file named `results.txt`.